samatt/NSHeyy-Viz/README.md

 If you look in build/Releases you will find the Hello World app that sniffs on your WiFi card.
 Dont move it from there the paths are currently hard coded.

 ##CouchDB
-The log file data from sniffer is stored in [CouchDB](http://couchdb.apache.org/).
+The log file data from sniffer is stored in a [CouchDB](http://couchdb.apache.org/) instance.
+You can see the instructions of how to install on their site.
 Currently the parser writes to CouchDB and that is where the data is stored.
+Its  helpful to use couchs futon app to see the raw data coming in from the sniffer and you can use the Temporary view in futon to run some MapReduce queries on it.

 I'm going to simplify this in the future its a legacy thing.
 You won't need CouchDB because the nw app uses pouchdb which can write locally too.
 If you dont want to write to a remote or local server just comment out `sync()` and `db.info` from `pouch.js` and [pouchdb](http://pouchdb.com/) will keep the data local but the parser isnt setup to work like that right now.